 Data-aware controls for which editing is enabled automatically call Post when a user executes any action that changes the current record (such as moving to a different record in a grid) or that causes the control to lose focus (such as moving to a different control on the form).

-For a complete discussion of editing fields and records in a dataset, see "Modifying data" on page 15-8.
+For a complete discussion of editing fields and records in a dataset, see "Modifying Data".